The term “bath salts” refers to a group of drugs containing or related to the cathinone family.

 Bath salts have increased visits to the emergency room and poison control centers.
 In 2011, 23,000 emergency room visits were related to “bath salts”.
 A Common reaction for people who have needed medical attention after using bath salts include cardiac symptoms and psychiatric symptoms including paranoia, hallucinations, and panic attacks.

-In addition, people who believe they are taking drugs such as MDMA (Molly or Ecstasy) may be getting bath salts instead.
-Methylone, a common chemical in bath salts, has been substituted for MDMA in capsules sold as Molly in some areas.
+In addition, people who believe they are taking drugs such as MDMA (Molly or Ecstasy) may be getting this drug instead.
+Methylone, a common chemical in them, has been substituted for MDMA in capsules sold as Molly in some areas.

-To try and disguise their true identity, “Bath salts” are marketed under a variety of brand names, including:
+To try and disguise their true identity, they are marketed under a variety of brand names, including:

 - Ivory Wave